Responsive Ad Slot

 The High Court put an end to the first case for FDW residency filed in Sept 2003

-In a written judgment handed down on Wednesday, Jan 12, Judge Russell Coleman cited the failure for Filipina former domestic worker Julita F. Raza to pursue a case she filed as long ago as Sept 25, 2003 for his decision to dismiss the case.
+In a written judgment handed down on Wednesday, Jan 12, Judge Russell Coleman cited the failure of Filipina former domestic worker Julita F. Raza to pursue a case she filed as long ago as Sept 25, 2003 for his decision to dismiss the case.

 Judge Coleman also pointed out that the issues raised by Raza were rendered moot by the 2013 Court of Appeal ruling in the case of Vallejos v Commissioner of Registration that foreign domestic helpers cannot acquire permanent residency.